Mountain Fork

 Mountain Fork, also known as the Mountain Fork of the Little River, is a 98 mi tributary of the Little River in western Arkansas and southeastern Oklahoma in the United States.
 Via the Little and Red rivers, it is part of the watershed of the Mississippi River.
+The stream rises in the Ouachita Mountains.
+Broken Bow Lake is an artificial lake along the course of the Mountain Fork.
+The stream is known for canoeing, kayaking, and sport fishing, including for stocked trout.

 Course

 The Mountain Fork rises in the Ouachita Mountains in Le Flore County, Oklahoma, and then flows southeastwardly into Polk County, Arkansas, then southwestwardly into McCurtain County, Oklahoma, where it turns southward for the remainder of its course.
 It joins the Little River in McCurtain County, 10 mi southeast of Broken Bow.

 In its upper course, the river flows through a portion of the Ouachita National Forest.
 In McCurtain County, the river is dammed to form Broken Bow Lake.
 Nancy Branch is a tributary of the river.

 Discharge

 At Eagletown, the river has a mean annual discharge of 1430 cuft/s.

 Recreation and conservation

 The Upper Mountain Fork River offers 31.7 mi of canoeing or kayaking from near Hatfield, Arkansas to Broken Bow Lake.
 This part of the river has class I and II rapids. clear water, fishing for smallmouth bass and other species, and excellent scenery with pine forests covering the hills and bluffs along the river's course.
 Water levels in the river are generally adequate for boating year-round.
 On the upper portion of Broken Bow Lake is the McCurtain County Wilderness Area, an Oklahoma State-owned 14,000 acre tract which contains the largest remaining virgin shortleaf pine/hardwood forest in the nation.
 Hunting is permitted in the wilderness area.